novalug/novalug_zola/content/presentations/42_Years_of_viTeleconference_Meeting--2020-04-01.md

 +++
 # this is an auto-converted file
-title = "42 Years of viTeleconference Meeting" date = "2020-04-01"
+title = "42 Years of vi - Teleconference Meeting"
+date = "2020-04-01"
 +++
 Presenter(s): Sam Chessman